integrated-ethics/web/content/labs/media-literacy.md

 ---
-title: "Media Literacy"
+title: "Media Literacy Lab"
-author: "TODO"
-date: "2021-06-29"
+date: "2021-07-21"
-output:
-  blogdown::html_page:
-    toc: true
-    fig_width: 6
-    dev: "svg"
 ---

-Media Literacy Module
+Media Literacy Lab

-Module Summary
+Lab Summary

-**Ethics background** required: Basic understanding of the analogy ethical framework is helpful, but it will be briefly reviewed in the module.
+**Ethics background** required: Basic understanding of the analogy ethical framework is helpful, but it will be briefly reviewed in the lab.

-**Subject matter** referred to in this module:
+**Subject matter** referred to in this lab:

-This module can be used as a precursor to any assignment where students are required to perform research on the web and are expected to choose their own articles.
+This lab can be used as a precursor to any assignment where students are required to perform research on the web and are expected to choose their own articles.
 References are made to technology, but no specific knowledge is needed.

 **Placement** in overall ethics curriculum: